cyniphile/blog/_posts/2021-12-1-biology-rust.md

 # Level 1: Python

 I want to make the switch from "data science" to bioinformatics.
-Most of my statistics and machine learning skills transfer pretty seamlessly to this new domain, but I've also been learning more bioinformatics by doing [Rosalind problems](https://rosalind.info).
+While most of my statistics and machine learning skills transfer pretty seamlessly to this new domain, I've also been learning more bioinformatics by doing [Rosalind problems](https://rosalind.info/).
 Rosalind is like [Project Euler](https://projecteuler.net/archives) with a biology focus.
 I started out solving the problems in Python, the language I know best.

 For example, in the second Rosalind [problem](http://rosalind.info/problems/rna/) we're asked to write a function that transcribes DNA to RNA.
 Here's my Python solution:[^3]